What Glue Can I Use for Tooth Gems?

 Choosing the wrong glue could lead to tooth damage, infections, or other oral health problems.

-Though they might seem like a modern fad, tooth gems actually date back to ancient times.
+Though they might seem like a modern fad, date back to ancient times.

 In Mayan culture, decorative stones were embedded in teeth for ceremonial and aesthetic purposes.